The closed-open string map for $S^1$-invariant Lagrangians: Proof of Theorem

+\begin{remark} In general, the number $\epsilon$ does not necessarily equal $\epsilon(l)$ from the introduction.
+This equality holds when $\bd \tilde u$ is contractible, as easily seen from the definitions. \end{remark}

-Third, near the interior puncture $u'$ satisfies the Hamiltonian Floer equation with original datum $\{F_t,J_t\}$ and asymptotic orbit $y$.
+Fourth, near the interior puncture $\tilde u$ satisfies the Hamiltonian Floer equation with original datum $\{F_t,J_t\}$ at the interior puncture, and is asymptotic orbit $y$.
 So we can glue the $y$-orbits, passing to Figure~\ref{fig:loop_spread}(e), and Figure~\ref{fig:loop_spread}(f) is another drawing of the same domain we got after gluing: namely, the disk with $k+1$ boundary punctures and one interior unconstrained marked point, fixed at $0\in \C$.
-This interior marked point comes from one on the upper disk on Figure~\ref{fig:loop_spread}(b) (that disk defines the unit in Hamiltonian Floer cohomology), where that point serves to stabilise the domain.
-Summing up,
+Let us explain the presence of the marked point $0\in\C$: it is carried over from a marked point on the upper disk in Figure~\ref{fig:loop_spread}(b), where the interior marked point serves to stabilise the domain; such a marked point is present in the definition of the Seidel element.